-Yes, wine consumers of the world are slowly coming around to those things as well but is it really the best marketing idea to open up another battlefield theater against consumers’ perceptions with wine in a can?
+Yes, wine consumers of the world are slowly coming around to those things but is it really a great idea to open up another battlefield theater against consumers’ perceptions?

 According to Nielsen data reported this summer sales of canned wine jumped last year from $6.4 million to $14.5 million with sales in 2016 expected to be even higher.
 I guess maybe I should start looking for some good canned wine to pair with my crow?

 But I want the whole package.
 I want the aromatics to go with the flavor and mouthfeel.
 For me, the marketing appeal of canned wines with their grab and go, toss in the backpack style is lost.
 I still need to find room in that backpack for glassware–just like I would for a bottle of wine or a box wine.
 So what’s the point?

-So, yes, I’m a still skeptic but I’m a reasonably open minded skeptic.
-I will try a canned wine from a high quality producer like River Road and, as I found with their We Are California cans, will admit when I’m pleasantly surprised at how delicious they are.
+So, yes, I’m a still skeptic, but I’m a reasonably open-minded skeptic.
+I will try a canned wine from a high-quality producer like River Road and, as I found with their We Are California cans, will admit when I’m pleasantly surprised at how delicious they are.

 Though I still don’t think that wineries have figured out how to market to folks like me.
 What is the real benefit for me to make wine in a can a regular purchase?
-Sure, there are certainly occasions (like camping, float trips, etc) where a canned wine is assuredly more convenient than lugging around a bottle or box wine.
+Sure, there are certainly occasions (like camping, float trips, etc.) where a canned wine is assuredly more convenient than lugging around a bottle or box wine.

 But, for those occasions, why don’t I just buy beer?